-Tegan asked me if I’d seen them in concert before.
+Tegan asked whether I’d seen them in concert before.

-Ultimately anything would’ve been better than what I rolled with, which was to leave the confirmation of my attendance at their concert just hanging awkwardly in the space between us.
+Basically anything would’ve been better than what happened, which was me leaving the confirmation of my attendance hanging awkwardly in the space between us.

-My social saviour Tegan Quin jumped in with an explanation of how Friday’s show would be different to Thursday’s show.
+Tegan, my social savior at this point, jumped in with an explanation of how this concert was going to be different to the concert the night before.
 I listened attentively.
-Sara clarified that, actually, it wouldn’t be much different at all.
-I made a joke about how everyone stays seated at the Opera House.
-They laughed.
+Sara countered that, actually, it won’t be much different at all.
+I panned another joke about how everyone always stays seated at the Opera House.
+This time they laughed.
 Crushed it.

 “Let’s take a photo!”, Tegan said.

-Cameras transform me from a somewhat collected individual into a hot anxious mess, and therefore my farewell was neither proper nor dignified.
-As soon as Jeremy took the pic and as I felt their arms relax from my back, I threw a wave in their general direction and bolted for the door.
+My farewell was neither proper nor dignified.
+As soon as I heard the camera shutter and felt Tegan and Sara’s arms relax from behind my back, I threw a wave in their general direction and bolted for the door.